 There are tons of apps, pieces of software and online content telling you how to be healthier – honestly we already know most of it.
-We know that we should eat more veggies, move more, sleep more, be more positive, stop over analysing and all those other common sense cures that are supposed to scientifically make us feel better.
+Everyone knows that we should eat more veggies, move more, sleep more, be more positive, stop over analysing and all those other common sense cures that are supposed to scientifically make us feel better.

 We know what works, but we don’t actually do it.
-We don’t stick to these healthier habits.
+For some reason, we don’t stick to these healthier habits.
 All you have to do is look at the “I’ve broken my new year’s resolutions” posts in February to know that education and motivation alone is not helping us to be healthier.

 Want to know the secret sauce?